WhatSock/tsg/AccDC Technical Style Guide/Coding Arena/Footnotes/ReadMe.txt

 Important: When the footnotes are parsed using the class name, a numerical index link is generated and appended to the footnote SPAN tag.

+By default, the inner text content is used to generate the title attribute for the associated footnote link, but this can optionally be overridden by adding the attribute data-label to the associated footnote span tag.

+Example:

+<span data-label="My custom tooltip" class="accFootnote" data-footnote="footnotePointer1">My body text</span>

 For Footnote Text nodes in the footer:

 <span id="footnotePointer1"></span>